VedantMPatil10/Book-Recommendation-System/README.md

-# 📚 Hybrid Novel Recommendation System
+# 📚  Novel Recommendation System

 A project that implements a **Hybrid Recommendation Engine** for novels using **Content-Based Filtering + Collaborative Filtering**.
 Built with **Python, SQLite, Scikit-learn, and Streamlit**.